Avoid overspending, embarrassment, arguments and headaches by learning how to avoid these common budgeting mistakes.

 Most Common Budgeting Mistakes

 The most common budget mistakes are not always the most obvious ones.

-For example, you might think it would be common that people out spend what they earn for a month simply because they failed to “budget right” and know their true expenses and income.
+For example, you might think the most common reason for people to out-spend their paycheck is because they failed to “budget right” and don't know their true expenses and income.